Summer Reading Program

 - 9th grade Honors Composition and Literature: To Kill a Mockingbird by Harper Lee.
-Reading guide found here.
+Reading guide here.

 - 10th grade Honors American Literature: The Book of Unknown Americans by Cristina Henriquez.
-Reading guide found here.
+Reading guide here.

 - 11th grade H/AP English Literature: The Curious Incident of the Dog in the Night-Time by Mark Haddon.
-Reading guide found here.
+Reading guide here.

 - 12th grade Honors World Literature: Left to Tell: Discovering God Amidst the Rwandan Holocaust by Immaculee Ilibagiza.
-Reading guide found here.
+Reading guide here.